-Love is a formidable force, an essential human need, and yet so hard to explain.
-It’s something every good parent aspires to do well.
-Below we’ll consider how to love your children like Jesus.
+Love is a formidable force, an essential human need, but so hard to explain.
+And yet it’s something every good parent aspires to do well.
+If you’re here to learn more about how to love your kids like Jesus, you’ve come to the right place.

 This post may contain affiliate links – read my full affiliate disclosure here.

 Love is often described as a strong feeling of affection or preference for something or someone.
-It’s often described as a process that happens to you – “falling in love” (or out of it).
-It is described as a person – “Love keeps no record of wrongs.”
-Love has also been described as a possession “All you need is love.”
+It has also been described as a process that happens to you, such as “falling in love” (or out of it).
+Some speak of love as a person, “Love keeps no record of wrongs.”
+And some speak of love as something to take hold of, like a possession.
+“All you need is love.”

-There are a great many verses on love and even many words describing love in the Bible.
-The Greek word for love used to describe God’s love for us and the love we are commanded to give is agapé.
-Below are a few verses to help you understand agapé.
+There are many words in the Bible that are translated in English as “love,” but each has a more specific meaning in Greek, the original language of the Bible.
+The Greek word used to describe God’s love for us and the love we are commanded to give is agapé.
+Below are a few verses to help you understand agapé love.

 God is love.